ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 5/Storage_and_Databases.md

         - Minimum Duration of 180 days

     8. **S3 Outposts**
+        - Creates S3 buckets on Amazon S3 Outposts
+        - Makes it easier to retrieve, store, and access data on AWS Outposts

 - S3 Durability && Availability
     - Durability
         - AWS S3 is high durability (99.999999999%, 11 9's) of objects across multiple AZ